fdeantoni/prost-wkt/README.md

 When upgrading Prost to the latest version, make sure the latest changes from `prost-types` are incorporated into `prost-wkt-types` to ensure full compatibility.

-Currently the `Name` traits have specifically not been implemented until this implementation in Prost has fully stabilized.

 ## MSRV ##

-The minimum supported Rust version is Rust 1.70.1.
+The minimum supported Rust version is Rust 1.75.0.

 ## License ##